 Estimated Reading Time: 6 Minutes

-Costa Rica is regarded as one of the safest bets in the emerging markets thanks to the strong exports, high tourism levels, and high levels of Foreign Direct Investment.
+Costa Rica is regarded as one of the safest bets in the emerging markets thanks to its strong exports, high tourism levels, and high levels of Foreign Direct Investment.

-If you are a U.S. citizen, planning to work or doing business in Costa Rica, here are a few implications you need to know about.
+If you are a U.S. citizen planning to work or do business in Costa Rica, here are a few implications you need to know about.

 1. Costa Rica Tax System

 Costa Rica has progressive income tax rates, ranging from 0%-30%, and are of 2 types: income tax on wages and income tax on profit-generating activities.